gngrwzrd/UIImageLoader/readme.md

 ## Installation

-Download, fork, clone or submodule this repo.
-Then add UIImageLoader.h/m to your Xcode project.
+* Download a zip of this repo
+* Add UIImageLoader.h and UIImageLoader.m to your Xcode project

 ## Dribbble Samples